Goldin+Senneby: Flare-Up

 Explore all artists who have exhibited at the List in our Artist Index.

 Goldin+Senneby: Flare-Up is organized by Accelerator, Stockholm University, and curated by Richard Julin, Artistic Director, Accelerator.
 It is produced in partnership with MIT List Visual Arts Center.
-Its presentation at the List Center is organized by Natalie Bell, Curator, with Zach Ngin, Curatorial Assistant, MIT List Visual Arts Center.
+This presentation is organized by Natalie Bell, Chief Curator, with Zach Ngin, Curatorial Assistant.

 Goldin+Senneby (est. 2004, Stockholm) explores how economic structures shape our society.
 In recent years, their practice has increasingly focused on issues of illness, care, and accessibility.
 They have exhibited at biennials in São Paulo, Istanbul, and Gwangju and held solo exhibitions at The Power Plant, Toronto; Kadist, Paris; and e-flux, New York.
 Goldin+Senneby’s works are included in the collections of Moderna Museet, Stockholm; Centre Pompidou, Paris; Whitney Museum of American Art, New York; and the Museum of Modern Art, New York.